CodeYourFuture/curriculum/content/js2/blocks/arrays/index.md

 emoji= '🧩'
 [objectives]
-    1='Access items in an array using an index'
+    1='Access items in an array using an index' 2='Identify the benefits of using an array to store information'

 +++

 In JavaScript, we can store data inside an {{<tooltip title="array">}}An **array** is an ordered list of data{{</tooltip>}}